Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Test with control samples: GRB 210121A and GRB 210610B

-\textbf{Figure~\ref{fig:magnetization_controlsamples2} (f) shows $(1+\sigma_0)$ estimated with BB+BAND model and different $r_0$ values of 10$^{7}$ cm, $10^{8}$ cm and $10^{9}$ cm in \cite{2022ApJ...932...25C}.
-We can see that $\sigma_0$ varies from a few to tens.
-In fact, if $\sigma_0=\frac{L_{\rm p}}{L_{\rm m}}>10$, the outflow is dominated by the Poynting flux, so that the spectrum likely has a NT appearance as that in e.g. GRB 211211A with $\sigma_0$ of tens to a hundred~\citep{2023ApJ...943..146C}.
-However, the photospheric emission in GRB 210610B is evident and dominant in most time bins, a very large $\sigma_0$ may not be reasonable.
-Note that according to the Equation~(\ref{eq:sigma0p1}), $F_{\rm BB}$ in the denominator is smaller than the truth, which might cause an overestimation for $\sigma_0$.
-This accounts for the large $\sigma_0$ obtained with BB+BAND model.
-In our method, $(1+\sigma_0)$ is constrained to a more reasonable value of a few.}
+Figure~\ref{fig:magnetization_controlsamples2} (f) shows $(1+\sigma_0)$ estimated with BB+BAND modeling and different $r_0$ values of 10$^{7}$ cm, $10^{8}$ cm and $10^{9}$ cm, in which $(1+\sigma_0)$ ranges from 1 to several tens~\citep{2022ApJ...932...25C}.
+We note that the maximum $(1+\sigma_0)>10$ of $r_0=10^8$ cm, which is larger than that from mBB model.
+In fact, if $\sigma_0=\frac{L_{\rm p}}{L_{\rm m}}>10$, the outflow is dominated by the Poynting flux, a NT emission could be expected due to the magnetic dissipation, such as internal-collision-induced magnetic reconnection and turbulence ~\citep[ICMART,][]{2011ApJ...726...90Z}.
+Some other Poynting-flux-dominated GRBs, e.g. GRB 211211A~\citep{2023ApJ...943..146C} and GRB 221009A~\citep{2023ApJ...947L..11Y}, have prompt phases dominated by NT emissions, which are greatly different from the observation of GRB 210610B.
+Thus we infer that a large $\sigma_0$ may not be reasonable for GRB 210610B.
+Note that in Equation~(\ref{eq:sigma0p1}), the denominator, $F_{\rm BB}$ from the modeling with BB+NT is smaller than the truth, which may account for the large $\sigma_0$ obtained with BB+BAND model.